 As a key link between the public and the non-profit organization, all board members should be prepared to:

-• Help create its public brand
+- Help create its public brand through grassroots engagement and community outreach

-• Determine who its public spokesperson should be, and how the spokesperson should interface with the media and potential funders
+- Determine who its public spokesperson should be and how the spokesperson should interface with the media and potential funders

-10. Assessing its own performance
+10. Assessing its performance

 From time to time, it’s important to assess how well a NPO's board of directors' responsibilities are being upheld.
 Along with evaluating their own performance every few years, members of the board should earmark areas for development or improvement.

 Since it’s essential to understand what they’re doing right and what isn’t working for the non-profit organization, it may be worth hiring an outside consultant to help facilitate the board’s assessment—especially if there are ongoing issues or conflicts.
+Having an unbiased, outside opinion is helpful when dealing with board governance and alignment with the organization's leadership team.

 Need financial leadership on your board?
 Enkel can help!
-At Enkel, we provide nonprofit organizations across Canada with controllership services that include budgeting, forecasting, scenario planning, and more.
-With years of nonprofit accounting experience, our nonprofit experts are perfectly positioned to provide financial oversight to your board.
+At Enkel, we provide non-profit organizations across Canada with controllership services that include budgeting, forecasting, scenario planning, and more.
+With years of non-profit accounting experience, our non-profit experts are perfectly positioned to provide financial oversight to your board.
 Contact us today to learn more!